The effect of the Enskog collision terms on the steady shock structure in a hard sphere gas: Summary

 \section{Summary}

 In the present work we study the effect of the Enskog correction on the steady shock transitions in the supersonic flow of a hard sphere gas, modeled via the Enskog--Navier--Stokes equations \cite{Abr17}.
 First, we find that the Enskog-corrected speed of sound is somewhat larger than the conventional speed of sound, and weakly depends on the density of the gas in addition to its temperature.
 We then look for one-dimensional solutions in the form of nondispersive waves, which travel in a fixed direction at a constant speed.
 Equating the speed of the reference frame to the speed of such a wave allows to reduce the Enskog--Navier--Stokes equations into a system of two ordinary differential equations for a spatial variable.
 Observing that a shock solution should asymptotically approach two distinct uniform gas states before and after the shock transition, we conclude that the shock transitions are, in fact, the heteroclinic orbits which connect distinct fixed points of this system.
 We then compute the fixed points of the system exactly, and examine the heteroclinic orbits numerically.
 Generally, we find that the Enskog correction affects the shock transition in two different ways.
-First, the Enskog correction leads to an overall weaker shock in comparison with the conventional Navier--Stokes equations (that is, for the same pre-shock state, the post-shock state has lower density and temperature, and higher velocity).
-This effect is more pronounced at strongly supersonic incident Mach numbers.
+First, the Enskog correction leads to an overall weaker shock magnitude in comparison with the conventional Navier--Stokes equations (that is, for the same pre-shock state, the post-shock state has lower density and temperature, and higher velocity).
 Second, the Enskog correction increases the spatial thickness of the shock transition, making the shock wave ``smoother''.
-The latter effect is more significant at transonic Mach numbers, and appears to be similar to what was observed in \cite{GreRee}.
+These effects are relatively more prominent at low Mach numbers, and appear to be similar to what was observed in \cite{GreRee}.

 \ack The author thanks Gregor Kova\v ci\v c for useful discussions.
-The work was supported by the Office of Naval Research grant N00014-15-1-2036.
+The work was supported by the Office of Naval Research grant N00014-15-1-2036, and by the Simons Foundation grant \#636144.